 King Alfred Lawn Tennis Club celebrates 60 years

 KALTC is a small and friendly Club playing on 4 of the Kingsway seafront courts.
-Officially the season operates March to October with regular sessions on Monday evening and Saturday afternoons.
-KALTC is a member of the Brighton and Hove Parks League which formed in 1930, whose origins were “to provide competitive tennis for parks members who lack the means (or desire), to join a private club”.
+Officially the season operates from March to October with regular sessions on Monday evening and Saturday afternoons.
+KALTC is a member of the Brighton and Hove Parks League which was formed in 1930, whose origins were “to provide competitive tennis for parks members who lack the means (or desire), to join a private club”.

 The league has 638 registered members from 12 clubs around the city playing in 4 leagues throughout the summer months.
-KALTC plays 3 teams in the 1st, 2nd and 4th Divisions.
+KALTC plays 3 teams in the 2nd, 3rd, and 4th Divisions.
 As a small club with 35 registered members getting a regular team of 24 players who want to participate in competitive matches who are fit and not work tied can be challenging.
 For more information http://www.brighton-parks-tennis.co.uk/ site being updated

-THE FUTURE of KALTC and Council courts are in jeopardy.
+The Future of KALTC and Council courts are in jeopardy.

-Come on budding Tennis players in the Hove Community, join us and help retain this much valued facility.
+Come on budding Tennis players in the Hove Community, join us, and help retain this much-valued facility.